AinhoaPachon/Islands/IslandsGame/README.md

 Controls:
 - to move one tracker: arrow keys
 - to select the red tracker: press 'r' key
-- to select the green tracker: press 'b' key
+- to select the green tracker: press 'g' key